163 Personal Goals Examples: Find a Goal to Aim At

 Warren Buffet supposedly recommends having only 5 goals to work on at any one time, which I think is good advice if you want to make massive progress on your goals.
 Too many goals will spread you too thin, and too few will make you one-dimensional.

-Remember you don’t need to be actively working on all your goals.
+Remember, you don’t need to be actively working on all your goals.
 You may have a goal to learn to juggle or speak Spanish, but that doesn’t mean you should be working on it now.
 Keeping a someday maybe list with goals for the future can be freeing and let you record all the things you want to do without the burden of feeling that you need to be doing them all.
-Make a bucket list, with personal goals you want to check off before you die if that’s more your style.
+Make a bucket list with personal goals you want to check off before you die if that’s more your style.

-So go through the different areas of your life, or the topics above, and pick some goals that you want to achieve.
+So go through the different areas of your life or the topics above, and pick some goals that you want to achieve.
 Then when you’re done, decide on which goals to work on this year.

-Gregory Gaynor Avatar
+Gregory J. Gaynor

-Meet Gregory, a writer and the brains behind Face Dragons.
+Meet Gregory, the writer & brains behind Face Dragons.
 He's the go-to guy for getting things done.

 Gregory's been living the digital nomad life in Asia for as long as anyone can remember, helping clients smash their goals.
 He writes on topics like software, personal knowledge management (PKM), and personal development.
 When he's not writing, you'll catch him at the local MMA gym, nose buried in a book, or just chilling with the family.